 Then later on those of you who want to become more Christ-like in your church management style can begin to practice it at home.

 King Saul did not know how to be a good leader.
-He did not have a group of counselors, a team or advisors.
+He did not have a group of counselors, a team of advisors.

 Saul was a successful ruler, but a dictator-type, and that eventually ruined him.